CLOSE X

 Historic Fort Frederica

-Fort Frederica was built in 1736 to protect the British expansion in the Americas from the Spanish Empire, this is where General James Oglethorpe, the founder of the British colony of Georgia, and his men repulsed the Spanish in 1742.
-Frederica was once a small town but following the outbreak of peace it slowly descended into oblivion.
+Fort Frederica was built in 1736 to protect the British expansion in the Americas from the Spanish Empire.
+This is also where General James Oglethorpe, the founder of the British colony of Georgia, and his men repulsed the Spanish in 1742.

 Jekyll Island